Dee68/milestone_project2/README.md

 ![alt-text](readImg/wireframe.png)

 ### Surface
-I’ve spoken about creating balance between an artistic and professional aesthetic throughout this site, implementing a minimalistic feel which I feel is suited to a website of this kind.
+I intended  creating balance between an artistic and professional aesthetic throughout this application, implementing a minimalistic feel which I feel is suited to an application of this kind.

+* Favicon
+The favicon was cooosen in accordance with the title of the application.

+* Icons
+The icons used in the application are all in tone and can be understood by any user intuitively.